jsquyres/froozle-mpi/README.md

 # Limitations

-The `configure` script does not properly check if your Fortran compiler does not support "ignore TKR" functionality, nor does it check if your compiler does not support Fortran'08 functionality.
+1. The `configure` script does not properly check if your Fortran compiler does not support "ignore TKR" functionality, nor does it check if your compiler does not support Fortran'08 functionality.

-If your Fortran build fails in weird ways, you might need a newer Fortran compiler.
+1. If your Fortran build fails in weird ways, you might need a newer Fortran compiler.
+1. No `PMPI_`-prefixed bindings are included.

 # Build instructions